 Where to Get Relief for Your Allergies

 Start with your primary care physician.
-Because your PCP knows your complete health history and how you respond to medication, he or she can develop the best course of treatment.
+Because your PCP knows your complete health history and how you respond to medication, they can develop the best course of treatment.
 If you have ongoing or severe allergy or asthma issues, your primary care physician can also refer you to a specialist.

-Emergency rooms are best for life threatening health concerns, and a severe asthma attack can certainly require emergency care.
-Respiratory infections with high fevers that don’t respond to medicine are another example of good time to visit the ER.
+Emergency rooms are best for life-threatening health concerns, and a severe asthma attack can certainly require emergency care.
+Respiratory infections with high fevers that don’t respond to medicine are another example of a good time to visit the ER.

 Knowing where to go when you’re ill makes a big difference.
 But it can get confusing.
 Know where to go to get the right care at the right time.
 Your primary care doctor knows your medical history best, but the Emory Healthcare Network also includes Peachtree Immediate Care Urgent Care and CVS MinuteClinics, hundreds of primary care locations and 6 ERs throughout metro Atlanta.
 Get the care you need wherever you need it.
 See our map to find the locations closest to you.

 If you’re not sure if a trip to the ER is needed, call your family doctor or the Emory HealthConnection where registered nurses can help you find a location or specialist that’s right for you.
 Call 404-778-7777 from 7:30 a.m. to 6 p.m.
 EST (M-F).